-Like a lot of preachers, I have an extensive collection of file-folders where I keep illustrations.
+Like a lot of preachers, I have an extensive collection of file folders where I keep illustrations.
 For example, in my “A” files I have folders for: “Abortion,” “Alcoholism,” “America,” “Angels,” “Animal Rights,” “Astrology,” and “Atheism.”
 Next, the “B” files consist of “Baptism,” “Bible,” and “Buddhism.”
-On and on the folders go like that all the way up through the alphabet.
-Inside each folder are illustrations that I’ve collected over the years pertaining to that folder’s subject.
+On and on the folders go, all the way up through the alphabet, and inside each one are illustrations that I’ve collected over the years pertaining to that folder’s subject.

 It is not always that God gives us a manifestation of these three principles, but whenever they do combine and are evident we may be sure of his will in any given circumstance.
 First, a definite conviction in our hearts that God desires us to take a certain course or do a certain thing.
 Second, the path he would have us take being indicated by outward circumstances, which make it (humanly) possible or expedient we should do it.
 Then, third, after definitely waiting on God for it, some special word from the Scriptures which is suited to our case and which by the Spirit bringing it manifestly to our notice (while waiting for guidance) is plainly a message from God to our individual heart.